aditj/okai-catalyst/backend/promptforcasestudy.md

 **Test Knowledge Of:**
 - **CTQ (Critical to Quality) Identification**: Present customer complaints and requirements that need to be translated into measurable CTQ parameters
 - **Customer-Specification Matrix**: Require creation of correlation matrix between customer needs and technical specifications
-- **Stakeholder Analysis**: Include scenarios involving Sales Team, Design Team, Customer (Maruti), and Manufacturing teams with conflicting priorities
+- **Stakeholder Analysis**: Include scenarios involving Sales Team, Design Team, Customer, and Manufacturing teams with conflicting priorities

 **Expected Application:** Students should demonstrate ability to prevent over/under satisfaction of customer needs by properly mapping requirements.